Billy Graham 'would want to be remembered as a preacher,' son says

 "My father was a very humble person.
 He never saw himself as a celebrity, he just always saw himself as a farm boy from Mecklenburg County."

-Graham's body will arrive at the Billy Graham Training Center in Asheville on Thursday.
-On Saturday, a private family prayer service will take place and a motorcade will transport the body to the Billy Graham headquarters in Charlotte, Graham spokesperson Mark DeMoss said.
+Graham's body will arrive at the Billy Graham Training Center in Asheville, North Carolina, on Thursday.
+On Saturday, a private family prayer service will take place and a motorcade will transport the body to the Billy Graham headquarters in Charlotte, North Carolina, Graham spokesman Mark DeMoss said.

-The body will lie in repose at the Graham Family Homeplace with a closed casket from 8 a.m. to 10 p.m. on at least Monday and Tuesday but that could be extended, he said.
+The body will lie in repose with a closed casket from 8 a.m. to 10 p.m. on at least Monday and Tuesday, but that could be extended, he said.
 The private funeral service will be held on March 2 under a tent in front of the Billy Graham Library.